docker/app/README.md

 {}
 ```

-Let's edit the settings section and add the following default values for our application:
+Let's edit the parameters section and add the following default values for our application:

 ```yaml
 port: 5678